 Assignments and Projects are due at the beginning of the class on assigned due dates.
-Late assignments/projects are penalized 5% per day.
+While students may send an electronic copy of an assignment or project to make an assignment deadline, a hard copy is required for marking purposes.
+Late assignments/projects are penalized 3% per day.
+Extension requests must be received 24 hours before due date.

 Note: No assignments/projects will be accepted 2 weeks after due date.
 Course projects must be typed and include word count.